 The University Information Policy Office (UIPO) and the University Information Security Office (UISO) maintain a list of potential stakeholders for information & IT policies.
 This list is used for contacts in steps four and six of the Policy Process for those who are involved in direct review and input, and for communication purposes with those who do not participate in direct review and input.
 These roles are identified depending on the nature of the policy in process and its potential relevance to the stakeholder:

 - Incident Response (within the UIPO and UISO)

 - Vice President for Information Technology & Chief Information Officer

 - Policy Advisory Council (PAC)

-- IT Pros (aka: Local Support Providers)(IU Bloomington and IUPUI)
+- IT Pros (aka: Local Support Providers)(Bloomington and IUPUI)

 - Regional CIO